Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

 \subsubsection{Leading-order problem}

-In the leading-order problem, we simplify the dependence of the velocity, pressure, and concentration field on the space and time variables in \eqref{eq:nondimensionalisation}.
+\st{First, we simplify the dependence of the velocity, pressure and concentration fields on the space and time variables.
+The streamwise velocity and volume flux are written (in \eqref{eq:u_def}--\eqref{eq:bulk_flux_constraints} below) in terms of the interfacial concentration and pressure gradient, which are independent cross-plane variables ($y_\perp$ and $z_\perp$).}

 In $\mathcal{D}_1^n$ and $\mathcal{D}_2^n$, streamwise gradients of the velocity and bulk concentration are small compared to cross-channel gradients.
-Hence, cross-channel diffusion balances advection and unsteady effects in the bulk equation, through the two-dimensional problem \refstepcounter{equation} At $y = 0$ ($y = 2$) and along $\mathcal{I}^n$, streamwise gradients of the streamwise velocity and surface concentration are small compared to spanwise gradients.
-Hence, spanwise diffusion balances advection and unsteady effects in the interfacial equation, via \refstepcounter{equation} At $y = 0$ ($y=2$) and on $\partial \mathcal{I}^n$, \refstepcounter{equation} At $y = 0$ ($y=2$) and along $\mathcal{R}^n \cup \mathcal{S}^n$, \refstepcounter{equation} As there are no streamwise gradients of $\boldsymbol{u}_0$ in \eqref{eq:nondimensional_equations_1}--\eqref{eq:nondimensional_interface_bcs_1}, the two-dimensional problem does not capture inner regions near $x=2n \pm \phi_x$, governed by the three-dimensional Stokes equations to ensure continuity of $\boldsymbol{u}_0$ across domains $\mathcal{D}_1^n$ and $\mathcal{D}_2^n$.
+Hence, cross-channel diffusion balances advection and unsteady effects in the bulk equation, through the two-dimensional problem \refstepcounter{equation} At $y_\perp = 0$ ($y_\perp = 2$) and along $\mathcal{I}^n$, streamwise gradients of the streamwise velocity and surface concentration are small compared to spanwise gradients.
+Hence, spanwise diffusion balances advection and unsteady effects in the interfacial equation, via \refstepcounter{equation} At $y_\perp = 0$ ($y_\perp=2$) and on $\partial \mathcal{I}^n$,